demisto/content/Packs/SysAid/Integrations/SysAid/README.md

 ### sysaid-user-search
 ***
-Get information about a specific asset
+Get information about a specific asset.
+It is recommended to filter the results by the wanted fields.

 #### Base Command